crikeymiles2/riot-dice/README.md

 ## Scoot Action
-When model takes a Scoot Action, roll their Move Dice into the play area.
+When a model takes a Scoot Action, roll their Move Dice into the play area.

 > [!TIP]
 > _You can vary the number and type of dice thrown as Move Dice._